-Data are processed and reviewed with instrument software provided by the instrument manufacturer.
+Data are processed and reviewed with instrument software provided by the instrument manufacturer or equivalent software from a different company.
 The reviewed data are entered into a relational database.

 Information pertaining to particular specimens is entered into a database either manually or electronically transferred.
 Blood samples from each analysis batch are processed into a single file using data analysis software that provides blood level results along with corresponding calibration curve, QC, blank data.
 The result file is transferred electronically into the database.
 No personal identifiers are used, and all samples are referenced to a blind coded sample identifier.